ccollins77/firetunnel/README.md

 `````
 # firetunnel 198.51.100.23
 `````
 198.51.100.23 is in this example the remote server IP address.
+By default we are using UDP port 1119.
 In a few seconds you will see the client connecting and receiving the tunnel configuration:
 `````
 2018-08-01 21:09:01 198.51.100.23:1119 connected